luxonis/depthai-experiments/gen2-crowdcounting/README.md

 Example shows input video with overlay density map input.
 Example video taken from [VIRAT](https://viratdata.org/) dataset.

+If `-cam` is specified, inference will be run on camera instead of video input.

 ## Pre-requisites

 1. Purchase a DepthAI (or OAK) model (see [shop.luxonis.com](https://shop.luxonis.com/))